Welcome from the director

 The minimum course requirements are nine one-term (0.5 unit weight) graduate courses (seven core courses and two electives), and a practicum (1.5 unit weight).

-A passing grade for individual Master of Health Evaluation courses is 70% or higher.
-The MHI Program also requires students to maintain a cumulative average of 75% in the MHE program required courses (in fulfillment of degree requirements).
+A passing grade for individual Master of Health Informatics courses is 70% or higher.
+The MHI program also requires students to maintain a cumulative average of 75% in the MHI program required courses (in fulfillment of degree requirements).
 A failing grade in any course will necessitate a review of the candidate's status by the department, and may result in a candidate being required to withdraw from the program.

-For a listing of required courses and elective options, refer to the Master of Health Evaluation - Curriculum page.
+For a listing of required courses, elective options and program sequence, refer to the Master of Health Informatics - Curriculum page.

 Thoroughly review course descriptions in the graduate studies academic calendar before selecting courses.

-- For PHS course descriptions, visit the Public Health Sciences graduate course calendar.
+- For HLTH course descriptions, visit the Health Studies graduate course calendar

-- For HSG course descriptions, visit the Health Studies and Gerontology graduate course calendar.
+- For STAT course descriptions, visit the Statistics graduate course calendar.

 In addition, students should check the term availability before selecting courses.
 For course availability, please check the Schedule of Classes for Graduate Studies.